top of page

 Hot Yoga / Bikram

-These practices are conducted in heated rooms and often follow a set sequence of poses.
-The high temperature is intended to enhance flexibility and promote sweating, contributing to a detoxifying effect.
-Suitable for those who enjoy physical intensity and heat.
+Hot Yoga or Bikram is practiced in heated rooms and often follows a set sequence of poses.
+The high temperature enhances flexibility and promotes sweating, contributing to a detoxifying effect.
+This style is suitable for individuals who enjoy physical intensity and heat.

 Yoga Sculpt / Fusion

-Incorporating strength training elements such as weights or high-intensity intervals, Yoga Sculpt appeals to individuals looking for a hybrid workout that combines yoga principles with contemporary fitness techniques.
+Yoga Sculpt incorporates strength training elements, such as weights or high-intensity intervals.
+It appeals to those seeking a hybrid workout that combines yoga principles with contemporary fitness techniques.

 Prenatal / Chair / Adaptive Yoga

-These variations adapt traditional postures to meet the needs of specific populations, including pregnant individuals, older adults, and those with physical limitations.
-They prioritize safety, accessibility, and individualized support.
+These variations adapt traditional postures to meet the needs of specific populations.
+This includes pregnant individuals, older adults, and those with physical limitations.
+These classes prioritize safety, accessibility, and individualized support.

 Man in yoga pose on blue mat, wearing green shirt, in room with brick wall.
 Plants and gong in background create a calming atmosphere.